 Whether you plan to onboard employees through online courses, group projects, or individual training, make feedback an essential step of each staff training session.

-Sticking true to this mantra, Supercell’s employees work in ‘cells’, or small teams of developers who build new mobile games and have full control over everything they do.
+Sticking true to this mantra, Supercell’s employees work in ‘cells’, or small teams of developers, who build new mobile games and have full control over everything they do.

 When a new hire joins a ‘cell’ they are immediately given responsibility, freedom of expression, and are encouraged to give feedback.
-Employee training may involve other eLearning methods, but this aspect of continuous employee feedback is essential to creating an empowered workforce.
+Employee training may involve other elearning methods, but this aspect of continuous employee feedback is essential to creating an empowered workforce.

 Feedback is a tool for continued learning.
 Offering constructive criticism at critical points throughout the employee training will strengthen company goal alignment, improve relationships, enhance product and service improvements, and so much more.

-This continued learning through feedback is key to your employees’ expertise, and to your company’s growth.
+This continued learning through feedback is key to your employees’ expertise and to your company’s growth.

 Emphasizing feedback is an innovative way to cater to the employee experience, and so is sharing customer success stories.
 Similar to feedback, insight from customers will train new hires to focus on what matters most.

-3. Involve Customer Success in Employee Training
+3. Using Customer Success to Develop Innovative Training Methods

 It’s common practice for companies to document customer success stories into case studies to market their products to future clients.
 But, you can also use these customer success stories as an innovative employee training method!